laravelai/jQueryNLP/README.md

 ### **TencentAIController in Laravel**

-We use the example code snippets from [TecentAI platform](https://ai.qq.com/doc/nlptrans.shtml).
+We use the example code snippets from [TencentAI platform](https://ai.qq.com/doc/nlptrans.shtml).
 You may apply the app_id and app_key from the platform or build your own NLP API.

 ### **Routers in Laravel**